WiIIiam278/HuskChat/docs/Channels.md

-Channels are what players talk in and can be switched between using the /channel command or specialised channel shortcut command.
-By default, HuskChat has the following channels setup, perfect for a typical proxy server setup:
+Channels are what players talk in and can be switched between using the /channel command or specialized channel shortcut command.
+By default, HuskChat has the following channels setup, perfect for a typical setup:

-* `local` - Local scoped channel with `/local`, `/l` shortcut commands, for sending messages to players on the same server.
+* `local` - Local-scoped channel with `/local`, `/l` shortcut commands, for sending messages to players on the same server.
-* `global` (default channel) - Global scoped channel with `/global`, `/g` shortcut commands, for sending messages across the network.
+* `global` (default channel) - Global-scoped channel with `/global`, `/g` shortcut commands, for sending messages across the network.
-* `staff` - Global scoped channel with `/staff`, `/sc` shortcut commands.
+* `staff` - Global-scoped channel with `/staff`, `/sc` shortcut commands.
 Great for letting staff communicate easily.
 Players need the `huskchat.channel.staff.send` and `huskchat.channel.staff.receive` permissions to send and receive messages in this channel respectively.
-* `helpop` - Global scoped channel with `/helpop` shortcut command.
+* `helpop` - Global-scoped channel with `/helpop` shortcut command.
 Great for letting players easily contact staff.
 Players need the `huskchat.channel.helpop.receive` permission to receive messages in this channel.

 ### Channel definition